Frequently Asked Questions: Pregnancy

 Carrier screening is a type of genetic test that can tell you whether you carry a gene for certain genetic disorders.
-When it is done before or during pregnancy, it allows you to find out the chances of having a child with a genetic disorder.
+When it is done before or during pregnancy, it allows you to find out your chances of having a child with a genetic disorder.

 Carrier screening involves testing a sample of blood, saliva, or tissue from the inside of the cheek.
 Test results can be negative (you do not have the gene) or positive (you do have the gene).
 Typically, the partner who is most likely to be a carrier is tested first.
 If test results show that the first partner is not a carrier, then no additional testing is needed.
 If test results show that the first partner is a carrier, the other partner is tested.
 Once you have had a carrier screening test for a specific disorder, you do not need to be tested again for that disorder.